Pelicans coach Stan Van Gundy out after 1 season at helm

-“This was a difficult decision as I have tremendous respect for Stan both personally and professionally," Pelicans basketball operations chief David Griffin said Wednesday.
-“But we agreed it is in the best interest of our team to move forward in a different direction.”

-The club described Van Gundy's departure as a mutual agreement “to part ways.”
+While the Pelicans missed the postseason after finishing 10 games below .500, Griffin insisted his team's new coaching vacancy did not result from too few victories.

+“This was wrought in our philosophical difference in the way we're going to reach the next step in our development," Griffin said.
+“We don’t have time to waste."

-Hired last October, about two months before the start of a pandemic-delayed and shortened season, Van Gundy coached a Pelicans squad led by All-Star Zion Williamson to a 31-41 record.
-New Orleans finished in 11th place, two games out of the final Western Conference play-in spot.
+Hired last October, about two months before the start of a pandemic-delayed and shortened season, Van Gundy coached the Pelicans to a 31-41 record.
+New Orleans finished in 11th place in the Western Conference, two games out of a play-in spot.

-Now Griffin will be hiring his second coach in as many season after firing Alvin Gentry last summer.
+Now Griffin will be hiring his second coach in as many seasons after firing Alvin Gentry last summer.

-The next coach will be Williamson's third since he entered the NBA as the league's first overall draft choice in 2019.
+The next coach will be Williamson's third since he entered the NBA as the league's top overall draft choice in 2019.

+New Orleans is one of six NBA teams currently with head coaching vacancies.
+The others are Orlando, Portland, Boston, Indiana and Washington.
+The Wizards, like the Pelicans, announced their opening Wednesday when they parted ways with Scott Brooks.

 Griffin had articulated higher hopes for Van Gundy when he hired the 61-year-old to oversee a roster in which most players were younger than 25.

-But star players such as forward Brandon Ingram offered only tepid reviews of Van Gundy's coaching style when his first season in New Orleans ended last month.
+But star players such as forward Brandon Ingram offered only tepid reviews of Van Gundy when the regular season ended last month.

 “It’s OK," Ingram said.
 “This is our first year together.
 He has a different coaching style than I’m used to seeing from most.”